rickardfransson/Payarr/README.md

 # Payarr

-**Payarr** is a subscription and membership management platform designed to automate payments, subscriptions, and access control for **Emby** users.
+Payarr is a subscription and membership management platform designed to automate payments, subscriptions, and access control for Emby users.

 The system manages users, subscriptions, payments, and synchronization with external services through a modern web interface.

-Payarr is built using **FastAPI, React, PostgreSQL, and Docker**.
+Payarr is built with **FastAPI, React, PostgreSQL, and Docker**.

 ---